yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_admin.md

 ### What is an organization

-Organizations are used in API-Manager by different entities, such as Users, Applications and APIs.
+Organizations are used in API-Manager by different entities to group or manage entities such as Users, Applications and APIs.
 There two major types of organizations: Development- and Standard-Organizations.

 **Development organization**
 Typically represents an internal unit of an enterprise.
 You may create a development organization for every business unit.
 This allows internal users belonging to a development organization and the role Organization-Administrator to register APIs in a self-service fashion up to the Unpublished state.
 These users are API-Service providers.